sisaman/GAP/README.md

 ## Contact

-If you run into any problems or had any questions, please contact the author at: [sina.sajadmanesh@epfl.ch](mailto:sina.sajadmanesh@epfl.ch) or open an issue on [GitHub](https://github.com/sisaman/GAP/issues).
+Should you ran into any problems or had any questions, please get in touch via [email](mailto:sina.sajadmanesh@epfl.ch) or open an issue on [GitHub](https://github.com/sisaman/GAP/issues).

 ## Citation